 Since Steem was released in 2016, the supply of Steem has automatically increased by 100% each year.
 This is what it’ll continue to do indefinitely.

-In this aspect, Steem is different from other cryptocurrencies, as it doesn’t rely solely on mining to create new coins.
+Needless to say, Steem is different from other cryptocurrencies since it doesn’t only rely on mining to create new coins.

 The Steemit network creates new Steem coins on an everyday basis.